 What You Need to Know About Fasting For Biometric Screening

 A biometric screening is a short health exam that provides information about your risk for certain diseases and medical conditions.
-The biggest catch for most people is the need for fasting for biometric screening.
-It’s an important aspect of the process, though, so don’t ignore it.
-Here are a few things you need to know before you go:
+When prepping for health screenings, specific preparation may be involved, such as fasting for biometric screening.
+Here are a few things you need to know:

-The fasting period must last between 9-12 hours.
-If you tend to need food often, choose 9 hours.
-Fasting overnight is always the easiest way to accomplish this, so choose the earliest screening time available.
+Wondering how to prepare for a biometric screening?
+The fasting period prior must occur 9 to 12 hours prior to the test.
+If you tend to need to eat food frequently due to a health condition, choose the 9 hour fast.
+Fasting overnight is always the easiest way to accomplish this, so book the earliest available screening appointment.